nomic/api-stories/README.md

 ### Stash

-Any request result can be stashed, e.g.:
+Any result can be stashed, e.g.:

 ```js
         .stash("invite");